By Soyia Ellison

 “All this,” he said.
 “It’s incredible.”

-Across Lake and Sumter counties, other AmeriCorps teams were hard at work Monday — rehabbing two homes in Leesburg and another in Eustis; pressure-washing and landscaping half-a-dozen Habitat homes elsewhere in Eustis as part of an A Brush with Kindness project.
+Across Lake and Sumter counties, other AmeriCorps teams were hard at work Monday — rehabbing two homes in Leesburg and another in Eustis; pressure-washing and landscaping half-a-dozen Habitat homes elsewhere in Eustis as part of a Home Preservation project.

 “Things went well,” said Sean del Castillo, director of construction for Lake-Sumter Habitat.
 “We got a lot of work done at all the sites today.”